 Enter Your Address To Start

 In our connected world, you deserve the same streaming, telecommuting, conferencing, and other tools that people across the world rely on.
 Consolidated is pleased to introduce Consolidated Fiber, our fiber optic network that will deliver high-speed internet to improve your quality of life.
-Construction will begin with a pilot project—and the first members will receive fiber internet service—in summer 2018.
-From there, we’ll continue to expand the Consolidated Fiber network, with priority on the communities where our members live.
+Construction began with a pilot project—and the first customers received fiber internet service in June 2018.
+From here, we’ll continue to expand the Consolidated Fiber network, with priority on the communities where our members live.

 We want to hear from you!
 Our construction schedule will depend, in part, on member demand, so fill out the form on this website to let us know you want high-speed Internet service from Consolidated Fiber!
 The full project will take multiple years, and our commitment to completing the project for our members—for you—will continue strong.